m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 An important topic this course talks about is vulnerabilities in the encryption schemas.
 So I was wondering -- are there any vulnerabilities in this `encrypt_password` schema?

-(Note: I'm using a made-up encryption schema that has the same vulnerability, but it has similar properties)
+(Note: I'm using a made-up encryption schema that has the same vulnerability, but it is different from the original)

 Let's inspect the outputs and see if there's a pattern.